-A theatre concentration is available in the interdisciplinary major.
+A theatre and performing arts concentration is available in the interdisciplinary major.
 Click here for more information.

 Courses required for a minor cannot concurrently apply toward courses within the degree core, major, concentration or track.
 With department approval, students may use other courses, within the area of study, to substitute duplicate requirements.